Things we get asked a lot

 Yes, is the short answer.
 I am a strict vegan and animal advocate, I have been a vegan for nearly 10 years!
 What level does that make me? ;-)

 I check and double check everything to make sure that all the products I sell are 100% vegan and also cruelty free (not tested on animals).
 Some of our products have vegan / cruelty free certification's printed on their packaging but even if they do not, don't worry they are all vegan and cruelty free!

 Q. Is everything that we sell Plastic Free?

-The vast majority of our stock is 100% plastic free, however, there are a few (mostly our reusable) products that do contain some plastic which I will explain now:
+The vast majority of our stock is 100% plastic free, however, there are some (mostly our reusable) products that do contain some limited amounts of plastic.

 Q. What packaging do we use?

 All our packaging is 100% biodegradable and plastic free.
 I re-use cardboard boxes from my suppliers.
 I also use cardboard boxes that are made with recycled cardboard and are fully compostable.